worxli/cf-php-varnish-buildpack/README.md

-# PHP and Varnish in one Cloud Foundry Buildpack
+# PHP, Varnish and supervisord in one Cloud Foundry Buildpack

 This is a fork of the official [Cloud Foundry PHP buildpack](https://github.com/cloudfoundry/php-buildpack) and adds [Varnish](https://www.varnish-cache.org/) 3.0 to it (and currently also a more current HHVM (3.5.0) than the official buildpack).
 Read more about the Varnish inclusion and possibilities at [docs/varnish.md](docs/varnish.md).

+It also adds supervisord support.
+See [docs/supervisor.md](docs/supervisor.md) for mroe info.

 I try to keep it as close as possible to the original buildpack and merge changes from there.